👀 See CodeTogether Security for more details

 When I’m looking at code, my editor suddenly jumps to a different file/location.
 Why does this happen?

-When you’re sharing a cursor with a group having an active driver, we allow you to break away to make quick edits or inspect other pieces of code.
-You remain in the group, and after you stop editing for a short time, we bring you back to the driver’s location.
+When sharing a cursor with a group that has an active driver, you can break away to make quick edits or inspect other code.
+You remain in the group, and after you stop editing for a short time, you return to the driver’s location.
 This allows you to make quick changes without disrupting the flow of others who share the same virtual cursor.
-However, if you’d like to code or browse independently, you can always choose to code alone with your own cursor.
+However, if you would like to code or browse independently, you can always choose to code alone with your own cursor.

 Can participants see console output?